 Cardamom (A-grade quality) 40gm

-Cardamom of commerce is the dried ripe fruit (capsules of cardamom plant) often referred as the “Queen of Spices” because of its very pleasant aroma and taste.
-Cardamom oil is a precious ingredient in food preparations, perfumery, health foods medicines and beverages.
-India, a traditional exporter of cardamom to the Middle East countries where it goes mostly into the preparation of ‘Gahwa’ – a strong cardamom .
+Cardamom of commerce is the dried ripe fruit (capsules of cardamom plant) often referred to as the “Queen of Spices” because of its very pleasant aroma and taste.
+Cardamom oil is a precious ingredient in food preparations, perfumery, health foods medicines, and beverages.
+India, a traditional exporter of cardamom to the Middle East countries where it goes mostly into the preparation of ‘Gahwa’ – strong cardamom.

 Cardamom is used mainly in Indian cooking as well as Middle Eastern cuisine.
 In Indian recipes, whole cardamom pods are used in preparing basmati rice and various curries.
 In Middle Eastern recipes, ground cardamom is used in preparing certain desserts.

 - FREE SHIPPING – All Over India

 - Cash On Delivery available for this product

 INDIAN NAMES OF CARDAMOM

 Hindi: Chhoti elaichi, Bengali: Chhoti elachi, Gujarati: Elaychi, Kannada: Yelakki, Kashmiri: lbuduaa, Malayalam: Elathari, Marathi: Velchil, Oriya: Alaichi, Punjabi: Elaychi, Sanskrit: Ela Tamil: Yelakkai or Elakkai, Telugu: Yealak-Kayulu or Elakkayi, Urdu: Ilaychi

 Cardamom can be used in any of your usual autumn and winter recipes—whether it’s spice cakes, puddings, casseroles, and pear or apple tarts.
 Consider adding a dash of it to your streusel topping before applying it to your muffins and coffeecakes.